 But I discovered that taking anyone and everyone puts a ministry at risk and makes things much more difficult for you.
 Taking anyone who’s breathing means taking people with bad attitudes, bad habits, poor skills and more.
 That creates a lot of messes you’ll eventually have to clean up.

-I’d much rather invest in the work necessary to maintain standards from the beginning.
+I’d much rather invest in the work necessary to maintain standards from day one.
 So what children’s ministry standards do we need regarding volunteers?
 I use three “A’s”:

-• Aptitude.
-This is probably the easiest to correct, but you don’t want someone who’s never been around babies running the nursery.
+- Aptitude.
+This is probably the easiest to correct.
+But you don’t want someone who’s never been around babies running the nursery.
 Likewise, you don’t want a brand-new Christian leading children’s church.
 The key is discovering each individual’s level of experience, ability and willingness to learn.
 Then assign them appropriately.

 For more about volunteers, check out these articles.